netbek/dw-analytics/docs/01-install.md

 alias cdw="cd /path/to/dw-analytics && docker compose up -d prefect-postgres prefect-server prefect-worker cli && ./scripts/open.sh vscode"
 ```

 Set `/path/to/` to the location of the repositories on your machine.
+If you prefer to run the containers in the foreground, then omit the `-d` option.

 ## Uninstall